dennylslee/Multiplication-deepRL/Readme.md

 In order to simplify the learning, we start with single digit multiplication.
 Even that is proven to be difficult given the small NN and the limitation of a full mesh NN.
 We started with restricting the random generator to generate either value of 1 or 2.
 After some moderate success, we gradually increase the possible range of random number to value of 1, 2, 3 or 4.
 Thus the product can be 1(1x1), 2 (2x1 or 1x2), 3, 4, 6, 9. ...
 16  That is, it is a 6 categories classification problem.

-A snipbit of the results look like this (this is the case in which the agent learned well and the prediction are mostly correct on first try)
+A snipbit of what the results look like (this is the case in which the agent learned well and the prediction are mostly correct on first try)

 ```
 EPISODE  230